Swiss stocks - Factors to watch on Aug 19

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-ZURICH Aug 19 Swiss stocks were seen opening slightly higher on Tuesday, continuing Monday's rally after concerns last week over tensions in Ukraine had knocked shares back.

-The Swiss blue-chip SMI was seen opening up 0.1 percent at 8,465 points, according to premarket indications by bank Julius Baer.
+ZURICH Aug 19 The Swiss blue-chip SMI was seen opening 0.54 percent down at 9333 points on Wednesday, according to premarket indications by bank Julius Baer.

 The following are some of the main factors expected to affect Swiss stocks on Tuesday: